First Time User? Enroll now.

 There is no standard treatment option for patients with recurrent or progressive disease.
-For recurrent or refractory aggressive mature B-cell NHL, reported survival ranges between 10% to 50%, but in the largest series survival is about 20%.[21,31,32,33,34] Two large retrospective multivariable analyses identified prognostic factors for better survival to be:
+For patients with recurrent or refractory aggressive mature B-cell NHL, reported survival ranges between 10% to 50%; in the largest series, survival was reported to be about 20%.[21,29,30]; [Level of evidence: 3iiiA] Three large retrospective multivariable analyses identified the following prognostic factors:

 Treatment options for recurrent Burkitt lymphoma/leukemia and diffuse large B-cell lymphoma include the following:

 Evidence (treatment of recurrent Burkitt lymphoma/leukemia):

 If remission can be achieved, high-dose therapy plus SCT remains the best option for survival.
 Patients not in remission at the time of transplant fare significantly worse.[32,35,40,42,43,44] The very poor outcome of patients whose disease is refractory to salvage chemotherapy suggests that a nonexperimental transplant option should not be pursued in these patients.[35,43,44] If a complete remission was reported, survival ranges between 30% to 75%, albeit all series have a small number of patients (i.e., fewer than 40).[35,40,41,43,45] The benefit of autologous versus allogeneic SCT remains unclear.[30,35,45,46]; [Level of evidence: 2A]; [Level of evidence: 3iiiDii]